UmSenhorQualquer/pyforms/docs/api-documentation/basewidget.md

 # BaseWidget

 The BaseWidget is used to create a set of forms Controls.
-It can works as a main window or a panel that can be included in others BaseWidgets.
+It can be used as a main window, or as a panel that can be included inside others BaseWidgets.

-This class inherit from the Qt QWidget.
+This class inherit from the PyQt QWidget.

 Usage example:
 ```python